 The young people are involved with all aspects of our horses' daily care, including assisting in leading them in, grooming, feeding, watering, bathing and mucking out.

-The flock of friendly hens and our free range ducks are checked, fed and watered every day and we collect their eggs twice a day.
+The flock of friendly hens and our free range ducks and geese are checked, fed and watered every day and we collect their eggs twice a day.

-We also have a flock of sheep - a mix of Poll Dorset, Suffolk, Herdwick and Hebridean - and 5 Oxford Sandy and Black pigs which need checking and feeding every day.
+We also have a flock of sheep - a mix of Poll Dorset, Suffolk, Herdwick and Hebridean - as well as 6 Gloucester Old Spot and 7 Mangalitsa pigs which need checking and feeding every day.

 We are fortunate that we are able to be involved with the dairy herd at Beltonville Farm.
 The Ayrshire cows graze the fields around the Trust.
-The young people are occasionally lucky enough to see a calf being born and are able to work with the calves shortly after, selecting some to halter train and prepare for showing.
+The young people are occasionally lucky enough to see a calf being born and are able to work with the calves shortly after.

 For further information on animal care activities, please contact email@example.com